WVUC encourages its members to become active in social justice activities as it lives out its goal to be:

 Supporting People with Enduring Mental Illness

-We have persisted over these past eight years in our support for MyHome, both in terms of our offer of land and through the efforts of individual church members in the work of MyHome.
-The church has been affirmed in its support of MyHome by the inclusion in the 2020 ACT Parliamentary Agreement of a commitment to “work with the land-owners and community organisations to deliver the MyHome proposal in Curtin.”
-We are working with the ACT Government and MyHome to achieve this end and commit to close community consultation as the proposal is developed.
+We have continued our support for MyHome over these past eight years both in the renewed offer of land and the efforts of individual church members in the work of MyHome.
+We have been affirmed in our support of MyHome by the inclusion in the 2020 ACT Parliamentary Agreement of a commitment to “work with the land-owners and community organisations to deliver the MyHome proposal in Curtin.”
+We are working with the ACT Government and MyHome to achieve this.
+There will be close community consultation as the proposal is developed.

 We support MyHome because we believe that: